-As you progress in your seed on Minecraft, it is inevitable that sooner or later, you will start encountering the enchantment aspect of the game.
+As you progress in your world on Minecraft, it is inevitable that sooner or later, you will start encountering the enchantment aspect of the game.
 Enchantments are added benefits to certain items to either extend that items’ durability or give it a new feature.
-Certain enchantments can be applied to armor, so if you have kitted yourself out with either diamond or netherite armor, be on the lookout for the following enchantments to get the most out of your armor.
+Certain enchantments can be applied to armor, so if you have kitted yourself out with either Diamond or Netherite armor, be on the lookout for the following enchantments to get the most out of your armor.

 Where Mending helps the durability of your armor, Protection, to put it simply, protects you better against all physical damage the wearer takes.
 The higher level of the enchantment you have, the better the damage reduction.
 Since armor’s main purpose is to protect the wearer, try your best to get this on all of your armor pieces.